fenago/generative-adversarial-networks/chapter_19/Lab_15.md

 Let’s get started.

-19.1

-Tutorial Overview
+## Tutorial Overview

 This tutorial is divided into five parts; they are:

 1. Auxiliary Classifier Generative Adversarial Networks
 2. Fashion-MNIST Clothing Photograph Dataset
 3. How to Define AC-GAN Models
 4. How to Develop an AC-GAN for Fashion-MNIST
-5. How to Generate Items of Clothing With a Fit AC-GAN 393
+5. How to Generate Items of Clothing With a Fit AC-GAN

-### 19.2.
-Auxiliary Classifier Generative Adversarial Networks

-19.2

-394

-Auxiliary Classifier Generative Adversarial Networks
+## Auxiliary Classifier Generative Adversarial Networks

 The generative adversarial network is an architecture for training a generative model, typically deep convolutional neural networks for generating image.
 The architecture is comprised of both